-Talk with your employees and assess their comfortability with returning to the office.
+Talk with your employees and assess how offices will change after COVID and their comfortability with returning to the office.
 Some might not want to come back right away, others might not even need to.
 Take each individual into account.
 Ask whether they would feel safer with social distancing furniture outfitted for their personal workspace.
 Brainstorm ideas for returning to a safe and healthy workplace with your entire team, not just yourself or the executives.

 This is a puzzling and extraordinary time.
 Returning to the office will undoubtedly be a confusing process.
 With a comprehensive and thoughtful plan created by your employees, your organization will be more able to return to work with confidence and the knowledge that their employer cares about their wellbeing.

 Want to explore more?
 Check out these related topics: